-Bad Breath Treatment In Melbourne
+Bad Breath Treatment Melbourne CBD

 Many of us have experienced the awkward situation of being told by friends, colleagues or more frequently by our partners that we have a bad breath.
 It is usually short-lived and simply the result of something we ate, drank or smoked.
 Halitosis – or chronic bad breath – is something that mints, mouthwash or a good brushing can’t solve.
 It quickly becomes a socially isolating and stigmatising condition.
-However, treating bad breath is often quite straightforward, and the best place to begin is with a visit to your Holistic Dental practitioner.
+However, treating bad breath treatment is often quite straightforward, and the best place to begin is with a visit to your Holistic Dental practitioner.

 What are the causes of Bad Breath?

-Halitosis is the medical name for bad breath.
+Halitosis is the medical name for bad breath treatment.
 The most common cause of bad breath is tiny food particles trapped in your teeth and mouth.
 When the natural bacteria in your mouth break down these tiny bits of food, a foul-smelling gas is released.
 This causes bad breath.
 Good oral hygiene helps prevent bad breath.

 Common causes of bad breath may include: